fix

 • Control A.13.2.3, regarding the protection of information transmitted digitally (in internal networks and electronic messaging systems)

-• Control A.12.2.3, which requires businesses to have systems tested after every significant change to ensure there is no negative impact to the system
+• Control A.12.2.3, which requires businesses to have systems tested after every significant change to ensure there is no negative impact on the system

 • Control A.16.1.3, which deals with reporting observed or suspected system weaknesses in a systematic way